The Parity Flow Formalism: Tracking Quantum Information Throughout Computation: Labeling stabilizer codes

-While the covariant tracking of stabilizer codes reveals the quantum error correction properties of the code, adding the contravariant tracking allows to efficiently see the logical effects of physical operators, and stabilizer equivalence among those.
-This is achieved by combining covariant tracking of stabilized Pauli operators that act trivially on the quantum state with contravariant tracking as demonstrated in Fig.~\ref{fig:auxiliary_qubits}(c).
-Consider the stabilized Pauli operator $\bar{P}_{+}$ and the quantum state $\ket{\psi}$ for which it is known that $\bar{P}_{+}\ket{\psi}=\ket{\psi}$.
-From the covariant transformation of the stabilizer we find the physical Pauli operator $P_{+}=C\bar{P}_{+}C^{\dagger}$.
+This method applies to any stabilized Pauli operator $\bar{P}_{+}$ with quantum state $\ket{\psi}$ for which it is known that $\bar{P}_{+}\ket{\psi}=\ket{\psi}$.
+From the covariant transformations in Eqs.~(\ref{eq:inverse_X}) and (\ref{eq:inverse_Z}) applied to the stabilizer in terms of its generators, we find the physical Pauli operator $P_{+}=C\bar{P}_{+}C^{\dagger}$.
 This operator induces an equivalence in the logical effect of any two commuting Pauli operators for which ${P}_{1}{P}_{2}={P}_{2}{P}_{1}=P_{+}$ holds.
-Then, from the contravariant tracking, we find the logical effect of these physical Pauli operators as $\bar{P}=C^{\dagger}P_{1}C=C^{\dagger}P_{2}{P}_{+}C$, resulting in ${P}_{1}C\ket{\psi}=P_{2}C\ket{\psi}=C\bar{P}\ket{\psi}$.
+Then, from the contravariant tracking in the flow labels, we find the logical effect of these physical Pauli operators as $\bar{P}=C^{\dagger}P_{1}C=C^{\dagger}P_{2}{P}_{+}C$, resulting in ${P}_{1}C\ket{\psi}=P_{2}C\ket{\psi}=C\bar{P}\ket{\psi}$.
 Consequently, we can choose to apply a logical rotation of $\bar{P}$ via the physical rotation of $P_{1}$ or the physical rotation of $P_{2}$.
-In addition to providing different decompositions [as in Eq.~\eqref{eq:alternating_unitary}] of a given unitary by choosing between Pauli rotations with the same logical effect, the combined tracking also reveals how to perform more operations in parallel, as demonstrated in Refs.~\cite{Fellner2022_prl, klaver2024}.
+In addition to providing different decompositions [as in Eq.~\eqref{eq:alternating_unitary}] of a given unitary by choosing between Pauli rotations with the same logical effect, the combined tracking also reveals how to perform more operations in parallel, potentially reducing circuit depth, as demonstrated in Refs.~\cite{Fellner2022_prl, klaver2024}.